Updated on November 22, 2022

 The special doesn’t seem to air much on TV anymore.
 However, it was released to the “Seasons of Giving” VHS (and later DVD).

 The “Wild Kratts” episode “Happy Turkey Day” takes place on Thanksgiving.
 It features the gang learning about the nature of wild turkeys and trying out “wild turkey powers.”
 They also thwart the efforts of one of their villains, Gourmand (a chef who cooks using exotic, endangered animals).
-Gourmand wants to make a meal of out wild turkeys.
+Gourmand wants to make a meal out of wild turkeys.

 Interestingly, the show doesn’t try to push a vegetarian message, despite its focus on animals.
 Jimmy at least is seen eating meat in various episodes, per his heavy appetite.
 At one point, Chris suggests to Gourmand that he instead go buy a free-range, organic turkey raised by a local farm.
 Gourmand, of course, rejects that suggestion: “I’d rather have Zach’s arm strength than eat a farm turkey!”
 (Zach being a fellow—and lanky—villain in the series.)